 Banana flower blooming with food

-And competition is certainly not a small one!
-For tourists, getting to the ocean from the street became an almost impossible task, as the resorts occupied every inch of the available coastline!
-Unless you are a guest of the hotel or accept to buy a cocktail at their swimming pool, getting to the beach in this touristically oversaturated zone becomes a hard puzzle!
+The competition is certainly not a small one.
+For tourists, getting to the ocean from the street became an almost impossible task, as the resorts occupied every inch of the available coastline.
+Unless you are a guest of the hotel or accept to buy a cocktail at their swimming pool, getting to the beach in this touristically oversaturated zone becomes a hard puzzle.
 Even when you get to the ocean – you might not find the beach!

 If you take from nature, nature takes from you!Tran Anh Thi, Seahorse Resort